 Jesus has been convicting me about spending so much time behind a screen and being anxious about temporary things.

-Listed below are notes taken from a sermon on fasting preached by Mr. Brick Crowder last October.
+Listed below are notes taken from a sermon preached by Mr. Brick Crowder last October.

 - Fasting is a discipline that Jesus both taught and practiced.

-- Fasting helps you to align the priorities in your life in the order they should be in
+- Fasting helps you to align the priorities of your life in the order they should be in

 Purposes of fasting: